Should I Watch..? Half Past Dead

 What's the big deal?

 Half Past Dead is an action thriller film released in 2002 and was written and directed by Don Michael Paul in what was his directorial debut.
 Co-producer Steven Seagal leads a cast who also features rappers Ja Rule and Kurupt, Morris Chestnut and Nia Peeples.
 The film concerns an attempt by heavily-armed criminals to break into the newly-opened New Alcatraz prison in San Francisco in order to uncover the location of stolen loot while an undercover FBI agent is trying to stop them.
 Released to a harsh response from critics, the film was a box office bomb grossing less than $20 million.
-It would be Seagal's last theatrical release until Machete (1) in 2010.
-Weirdly, Half Past Dead would spawn a sequel in 2007 but neither Seagal or Ja Rule returned to their roles.
+It would be Seagal's last theatrical release until Machete in 2010.
+Despite the lack of success, Half Past Dead would spawn a sequel in 2007 but neither Seagal or Ja Rule returned to their roles.

 What's it about?